Mountain Bikes

 The Mullet Configuration

-Mullet bikes combine a 29" front wheel with a 27.5" Rear Wheel Pressure.
+Mullet bikes combine a 29" Front Tire Pressure with a 27.5" rear wheel.
 This hybrid solution offers the stability and rollover comfort of 29" front with the agility and lower center of gravity of 27.5" rear.
 This configuration is becoming increasingly popular, especially for enduro and downhill bikes.

 Components and Equipment